sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 *My Subscriptions:* shows you a list of articles you are subscribed to.

-The *Add Article* button is available from the Knowledge Base Home or Administrator view of the Knowledge Base display portlet or from the Articles tab of the Knowledge Base page of the control panel.
+The *Add Article* button is available from the Knowledge Base Home or Administrator view of the Knowledge Base display portlet or from the Articles tab of the Knowledge Base page of the Control Panel.
 Use this button to create an article for the knowledge base.
 When creating an article, you can use the same WYSIWYG editor you used to create wiki pages.
 Articles, however, are not the same as wiki pages: they must be created in HTML, not MediaWiki or Creole.
 Click the *Source* button in the editor to view the HTML source of what you've written or write some HTML yourself.

 ![Figure 12.13: New Knowledge Base Article](../../images/liferay-collaboration-kb-new-article.png)

 In addition to entering a title and creating content for your article, you can use the editor to add attachments, add tags and set permissions.
 By default, view permission is granted to the guest role, meaning anyone can view your article.
 After you're done using the editor, you can save it as draft and continue working on it later or you can submit it for publication.
 Your article may need to be approved before being published, depending on the workflow defined for your portal.

-You can find the *Permissions* button next to the Add Article button in the Knowledge Base display portlet or on the Knowledge Base page of the control panel.
+You can find the *Permissions* button next to the Add Article button in the Knowledge Base display portlet or on the Knowledge Base page of the Control Panel.
 Click this button to define permissions that apply to the Knowledge Base display portlet generally, not to particular articles.
 Here, you can define which roles can add articles and templates, which are granted knowledge base administrator privileges, which can change permissions on articles, which can subscribe to articles and which can view templates.

 ![Figure 12.14: Knowledge Base Permissions](../../images/liferay-collaboration-kb-permissions.png)

-Users may need to be granted access to the knowledge base page of the control panel in order to exercise some of the above permissions.
+Users may need to be granted access to the knowledge base page of the Control Panel in order to exercise some of the above permissions.
 For example, suppose the user role has been granted the Add Article and the View Templates permissions.
-A user will be able to add articles from the knowledge base display portlet but will need access to the knowledge base page of the control panel in order to view templates.
+A user will be able to add articles from the knowledge base display portlet but will need access to the knowledge base page of the Control Panel in order to view templates.
 Note that the Knowledge Base (Display) permissions are distinct from the Knowledge Base (Admin) portlet.
-The display permissions define what a user can do with the Knowledge Base display portlet on a page while the admin permissions define what a user can do on the Knowledge Base page of the control panel.
+The display permissions define what a user can do with the Knowledge Base display portlet on a page while the admin permissions define what a user can do on the Knowledge Base page of the Control Panel.

 ### Knowledge Base Page of the Control Panel [](id=lp-6-1-ugen04-knowledge-base-page-of-the-control-panel-0)

-The Knowledge Base page of the control panel has two tabs: one for articles and one for templates.
+The Knowledge Base page of the Control Panel has two tabs: one for articles and one for templates.
 The articles tab shows all the articles in the knowledge base and lets you perform actions on them.
 The templates tab shows all the templates defined in the knowledge base and lets you perform actions on them.

 ![Figure 12.15: Knowledge Base Control Panel Page](../../images/liferay-collaboration-kb-control-panel.png)